-Through this master’s degree, you are prepared for advanced clinical practice as a family nurse practitioner (FNP).
+Through the Nursing Master of Science – Family Nurse Practitioner Emphasis program, you are prepared for advanced clinical practice as a family nurse practitioner (FNP).
 The FNP emphasis teaches primary care health promotion and disease management for patients with episodic or chronic illnesses across the life span.

-Through this convenient Master of Science degree, you'll be prepared to engage in advanced clinical practice.
+Through this convenient MSN program, you'll be prepared to engage in advanced clinical practice.
 Upon graduation, you will be eligible to apply for national certification from the American Nurses Credentialing Center or American Academy of Nurse Practitioners, and for state licensure as an advanced practice nurse in the primary care of families.